anacarolina-arellano/WarehouseProject/README.md

 #### **Working endpoint**
 --------
 The endpoint that is currently working is the one of 'sale'.
 To see how it works, go to http://localhost:4000/ while the client is running.
-In the main menu choose the role of "Sales"
+In the main menu choose the role of "Sales".

-## Caveats
-With more time I would add more endpoints and I would store the data on the server and fetch it from there.
 Fill the 'Sales Form' and click "Generate Fulfillment Order".
 The information retrieved from the form will be sent from the Client to the Server.
 If the server receives the data it will send a confirmation message to the client and the client will print on screen that the information was sent successfully.

+## Caveats
+With more time I would add more endpoints and I would store the data on the server and fetch it from there.

 ## Built With
 * **Vue.js 2.0** - The web framework used.